Microsoft to launch financial services cloud on November 1, 2021

 Microsoft has confirmed that its financial services-focused industry cloud will be officially available on November 1, 2021.

-The news comes eight months after the company confirmed it was launching three new industry clouds this year, for manufacturing, not-for-profits, and financial services.
+The news comes eight months after the company revealed it was launching three new industry clouds this year, for manufacturing, not-for-profits, and financial services.
 Today’s announcement means that finance is the first of those three to receive an official launch date, though Microsoft has previously introduced an industry cloud for health care while its retail-focused incarnation currently sits in public preview.

 In the cloud